Abatement

 The Law Society is the professional organization for solicitors in England and Wales.
 It sets best-practice standards and helps you find qualified legal professionals.

-Leasehold is a form of property ownership where you own the right to occupy a property for a fixed number of years (typically 99-125 years) but the [land](/glossary/immovable-property) belongs to a freeholder (landlord).
+Leasehold is property ownership where you own the right to occupy for a fixed number of years, but the land belongs to a freeholder.

-A legacy (also called a bequest) is any gift you leave to someone in your [will](/glossary/will), whether it's a specific item like jewellery, a cash sum, or a share of what remains after other gifts and expenses.
+A legacy (also called a bequest) is any gift you leave in your will, whether a specific item, cash sum, or share of the residue.

-A [legal guardian](/glossary/guardian) is someone formally appointed in your will to care for your children with full parental responsibility, while a godparent is a ceremonial or spiritual role with no legal authority.
+A legal guardian is formally appointed in your will with full parental responsibility, while a godparent is ceremonial with no legal authority.

-Legalization is the process of officially certifying UK legal documents (like [wills](/glossary/will) or probate grants) as genuine so they can be accepted by authorities in countries outside the Hague Convention.
+Legalization is officially certifying UK legal documents as genuine so they can be accepted by authorities outside the Hague Convention.

-A Letter of Wishes is a confidential, non-binding document alongside your [will](/glossary/will) that provides guidance to executors and trustees on managing your estate and exercising discretionary powers.
+A Letter of Wishes is a confidential, non-binding document providing guidance to executors and trustees on managing your estate.

-Letters of Administration is a court document issued by the [Probate](/glossary/probate) Registry that gives legal authority to manage and distribute the estate of someone who died without a valid will (intestate).
+Letters of Administration is a court document giving legal authority to manage the estate of someone who died without a valid will.

-A leveraged buyout is the acquisition of a business financed primarily through borrowed money (typically 70-80% debt), with the purchased company's [assets](/glossary/assets) used as security and its cash flow used to repay the loan.
+A leveraged buyout is acquiring a business primarily through borrowed money, with the company's assets as security and its cash flow repaying the loan.

-LGBTQ+ considerations are specific legal and family issues that lesbian, gay, bisexual, transgender, and queer individuals should address in their wills to protect partners, children, and their identity after death.
+LGBTQ+ considerations are legal and family issues that LGBTQ+ individuals should address in wills to protect partners, children, and identity.

-Liabilities are financial obligations—such as debts, taxes, and [funeral expenses](/glossary/funeral-expenses)—that must be paid from your estate before any inheritance can be distributed to your beneficiaries.
+Liabilities are debts, taxes, and funeral expenses that must be paid from your estate before inheritance is distributed to beneficiaries.

 Life insurance is a financial product that pays out a lump sum or regular income to your chosen beneficiaries when you die, providing financial security for your loved ones.